k-Dimensional Agreement in Multiagent Systems: Characterization of the agreement space and fundamental limitations

 where $k = \dim(\mc M)$.
 The statement follows by choosing $A$ as in~\eqref{eq:semiConvergentA} with $T=T_\Pi$ and by noting that, with this choice, $\lim_{t\rightarrow \infty} e^{At}x(0) = \Pi_{\mc M, \mc N} x(0)$. \end{proof}

-Proposition~\ref{prop:existenceWeights} provides a preliminary answer to Problem 1 by showing that, if the communication graph is complete, the set of agents is globally $k$-agreement reachable on arbitrary weights.
-In the subsequent sections (sections~\ref{sec:5} and~\ref{sec:6}), we will refine this result by seeking graphs with weaker connectivity that guarantee agreement reachability.
-The proof of the proposition provides a constructive way to derive protocols $A$ from $\mc M$ and $\mc N$.
-We formalize such a procedure in Algorithm~\ref{alg:constructA}.
-We remark that for some special choices of $\mc M, \mc N,$ one or more entries of $A$ may be identically zero \blue{(notice that such $A$ remain consistent with complete graphs, see Section~\ref{sec:2})}; however, in the general case, $A$ is nonsparse.
+Proposition~\ref{prop:existenceWeights} provides a preliminary answer to Problem 1: if the communication graph is complete, a set of agents is globally $k$-agreement reachable on arbitrary weights, $\forall \ k \in \naturalpos$.
+The proof is constructive, and it provides a way to derive agreement protocols -- see Algorithm~\ref{alg:constructA}.
+We remark that, for some special choices of $\mc M, \mc N,$ one or more entries of $A$ may be identically zero (notice that such $A$ remain consistent with our definition of adjacency matrix for complete graphs -- see Section~\ref{sec:2}); in these cases, the protocol $A$ could also be implemented over a non-complete graph.
+However, in the general case, $A$ is nonsparse.